-- Tightly reseal the pouch with unused reactions and immediately return to a refrigerator after opening. - Avoid exposure to moisture and use the entire contents of the opened pouch within 2 months when stored at 2-8°C.
+- Tightly reseal the pouch with unused reactions and immediately store the pouch in a dry location after opening. - Avoid exposure to moisture and use the entire contents of the opened pouch within 2 months when stored at 2-8°C.